 Our most significant contractual obligation is the TTA with Fraunhofer.
 Under the terms of the Settlement Agreement completed in September 2013, we are obligated to engage Fraunhofer to perform at least \$3 million of research and development work as directed by iBio by December 31, 2015.
-As of December 31, 2013, we have entered into research services agreements with Fraunhofer representing approximately \$1.6 million of the \$3 million commitment.
-The Company terminated a \$1.5 million research services agreement with Fraunhofer.
-After such termination, the Company will have incurred \$0.6 million of research services toward the \$3 million commitment.
+As of March 31, 2014, the Company had entered into research services agreements with Fraunhofer representing approximately \$0.6 million of the \$3 million commitment.